 ACCOUNTABILITY FOR ONWARD TRANSFER: We generally do not transfer personal information to our agents, such as banks, credit card processors, business partners, etc. If we do, we will obtain assurances from our agents that they will safeguard personal information consistent with this Policy.
 Assurance may be provided by agents in the form of a contract obligating the agent to provide at least the same level of protection as is required by the relevant Privacy Shield Principles.
 Where we have knowledge that an agent is using or disclosing personal information in a manner contrary to this Policy, we will take reasonable steps to prevent or stop the use or disclosure.
-In cases of onward transfer to third parties of data of EU individuals received pursuant to the EU-US Privacy Shield, HRsoft is potentially liable
+In cases of onward transfer to third parties of data of EU or Swiss individuals received pursuant to the EU-US Privacy Shield and Swiss-US Privacy Shield, HRsoft is potentially liable

 We do not transfer data to non-agent third parties, if this policy changes in the future we will provide individuals with opt-out choice.

 Please note that we may be required to disclose personal information in response to a legal request by law enforcement authorities including to meet national security and law enforcement requirements.